-Soon enough you will get into situations where characters or players have a more general, not that precise idea how difficult a task is.
-In these situations, I split the range in two or three and say something like: “It looks challenging, but it might be easier” for 1-5 or: “It looks challenging, but it might be worse then it looks, even impossible” for 5-10.
-Same approach if you split the difficulty range into three parts.
-It’s worth noting here that although I give an in-world description of the perceived difficulty, players know what it’s about on the meta level, so as soon as I say: “Looks demanding, but might be not”, they know, without a doubt, that I mean DC 3 or lower.
+Soon enough you will get into situations where characters or players have a general but imprecise idea of how difficult a task is.
+In these situations, I split the range in two or three and say something like “It looks challenging, but it might be easier than it looks” for 1-5 or “It looks challenging, but it might be worse than it looks, even impossible” for 5-10.
+Take the same approach if you decide to split the difficulty range into three parts.
+It’s worth noting here that although I give an in-world description of the perceived difficulty, players know what it’s about on the meta level, so as soon as I say: “Looks demanding, but might not be,” they know, without a doubt, that I mean DC 5 or lower.

-As stated in the rules DC 7-10 are not rolled, unless a player can bring it into d20 range.
-In practice, it means you must communicate this fact to players at one point.
-You don’t want to wait for the player to spend all she has, roll a natural 20 and only then shrug and tell her, sorry not enough.
+As stated in the rules DC 7-10 are not rolled, unless a player can bring the difficulty down into the d20 range.
+In practice, it means you must communicate this fact to players at some point.
+You don’t want to wait for the player to spend all they have, roll a natural 20 and only then shrug and tell them “Sorry, that’s not enough.”
 That’s a fun breaker right there, don’t do that :)

-Every time you have a DC 7+, after the player states all her Easings, but before she rolls, if the target number is not in a d20 range, you stop and say: “Unfortunately that will not be enough for success.”
+Every time you have a DC 7+, after the player states all their skills, assets, and Effort, but before they roll, if the target number is not in the d20 range, you should stop and say: “Unfortunately that will not be enough for success.”